sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

   - Give each player a "turn" where they will probably trigger an agressive combat move like Hack & Slash or Volley
+  - Pay attention to IMMEDIATE combat moves that may have triggered
   - Execute the moves, make cool stuff happen as consequences
   - Go around the table until all the opponents flee or are incapacitated
   - Any ✗✗ results may usually be interpreted as "your enemies attack".
 Choose